Forum Law Group has extensive experience investigating, settling and litigating motor vehicle claims and lawsuits.

 Still, it is important to consult with an attorney as soon as possible.
 We will advise you of any legal deadlines and help ensure that important evidence is gathered.
 We will also keep the insurance companies off your back while you focus on the more important parts of your physical and emotional recovery.

-We will guide you in navigating your medical bills and insurance, including PIP issues that often arise.
+We will guide you in navigating your medical bills and insurance, including PIP (personal injury protection) issues that often arise.
 We will also help you determine when and how to negotiate, mediate, arbitrate or litigate your case.
 And then we will take care of it.

 Bicycle and Pedestrian Crashes